lsst-sqre/sqr-072/index.rst

 =======

 The storage layer is responsible for converting internal models into the format required to store them somewhere else.
-That "somewhere else" could be a SQL database, Redis, another web service with an API, or even an internal in-memory cache.
+That "somewhere else" could be a SQL database, Redis, another web service with an API, an internal in-memory cache, or even other commands.

 The rule for the storage layer is absolutely no business logic.
 The sole responsibility of the storage layer is to take a model or simple types from the service layer and perform an operation: store data, retrieve data (and return it as a model), delete data, and so forth.